Friday, December 01, 2006

 The common reaction to predestination is "God is so unfair if He chooses one over another!"
 Paul confronts this exact thought in Romans 9.
 The whole chapter is pertinent but I will only take an excerpt...

-10Not only that, but Rebekah's children had one and the same father, our father Isaac.
-11Yet, before the twins were born or had done anything good or bad—in order that God's purpose in election might stand: 12not by works but by him who calls—she was told, "The older will serve the younger."13Just as it is written: "Jacob I loved, but Esau I hated."
+10 And not only so, but also when Rebekah had conceived children by one man, our forefather Isaac, 11 though they were not yet born and had done nothing either good or bad—in order that God's purpose of election might continue, not because of works but because of him who calls— 12 she was told, “The older will serve the younger.”
+13 As it is written, “Jacob I loved, but Esau I hated.”

-and I will have compassion on whom I have compassion."
-16It does not, therefore, depend on man's desire or effort, but on God's mercy.
-17For the Scripture says to Pharaoh: "I raised you up for this very purpose, that I might display my power in you and that my name might be proclaimed in all the earth."
-18Therefore God has mercy on whom he wants to have mercy, and he hardens whom he wants to harden.
+14 What shall we say then?
+Is there injustice on God's part?
+By no means!
+15 For he says to Moses, “I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.”
+16 So then it depends not on human will or exertion, but on God, who has mercy.
+17 For the Scripture says to Pharaoh, “For this very purpose I have raised you up, that I might show my power in you, and that my name might be proclaimed in all the earth.”
+18 So then he has mercy on whomever he wills, and he hardens whomever he wills.

 Here Paul is explaining why God is not unjust for choosing one person over the other.
 His main point is that since God is the creator He can do whatever He wants to do.
 He is the potter.
 If he wanted to break the pot to pieces he would have every right to do so because it's His pot.
 He created it.
-Even so, however, God, out of his mercy--even though he has no obligation to do so--chose some that would be His children.
+Even so, however, God, out of his mercy--even though he has no obligation to do so--chose some that would be adopted as His children.

-7 Comments:
+7 comments:

 Is that why Jesus is called the "Prince of Peas"?

-i like that Owen analogy, guess you did learn a lot in TFL, eh?
+2. i like that Owen analogy, guess you did learn a lot in TFL, eh?

-wow. tackling predestination on the web eh? you have no fear robby my boy. is there a difference in the "irresistability of Christ" in a behavioral sense (such as the owen analogy) and a redemptive sense? are they one in the same or distinct? good bloggage.
+3. wow. tackling predestination on the web eh? you have no fear robby my boy. is there a difference in the "irresistability of Christ" in a behavioral sense (such as the owen analogy) and a redemptive sense? are they one in the same or distinct? good bloggage.

-If you are going to blog theology, at least you're blogging sound theology.
+4. If you are going to blog theology, at least you're blogging sound theology.

-Hey bro you need to blog more often!!
+5. Hey bro you need to blog more often!!

-hey man, good thoughts. keep blogging.
+6. hey man, good thoughts. keep blogging.

 f'in good thoughts man! blog again yo!